Richetto, Lady Hawks soar past Central

 Dalton’s nine points led the Lady Wildcats while Jamey Ricketts finished with four and Cloe Smith two as Central committed 25 turnovers to Green Hill’s five.

 Green Hill’s scheduled trip to Loretto for Saturday was canceled.
-The Lady Hawks are scheduled to host Portland at 6 p.m. today.
+The Lady Hawks were scheduled to host Portland on Tuesday and are set to host Hendersonville at 6 p.m.
+Friday

-Porter’s 24 propels Lebanon to Senior Night winUnless something happens before tonight, last Friday was not Addie Porter’s final game at Campbell Brandon Gym/Hester Gibbs Court.
-But the Lebanon senior did celebrate the Devilettes’ official Senior Night with 24 points in a 66-37 whipping of Hendersonville.
+Wilson Central succumbs at BeechHENDERSONVILLE — In a defensive struggle which saw no one score in double figures, Beech’s girls beat visiting Wilson Central 32-19 Tuesday night.

-Like many schools during the pandemic, Lebanon celebrated its seniors early as a scheduled end of the season is not guaranteed.
+The Lady Buccaneers led 13-3 following the first quarter, 19-4 at halftime and 24-12 through three periods as they picked up their first win of the season.

 (0) comments